Before we start, we want to warn you: Reading this article may make you mad, because some of what we’re going to tell you is pretty depressing.

 Quitting gets you away from the harassment, and you avoid any damage to your reputation.
 Nobody trash-talks you, nobody judges you, nobody punishes you.
 You can get a good reference, and people will talk about you positively after you leave.
 That’s great for your career and it’s an excellent reason to quit.

 But we need to warn you: When people quit their job to get away from harassment, it usually doesn’t go that well for them.
 It’s very common, in fact, for people to end up taking a new job that’s worse than their old one.
-People often spend a period of time unemployed, or underemployed.
+People often spend time unemployed, or underemployed.
 Some never get their career back on track.

 It’s a big topic, so we wrote a whole article about it.